roman-milk/roman-milk.github.io/blackmailing-a-feminist-bitch.md

  Meanwhile, Silky Sin was playing their song "School Girl Twirl" as a warm-up to get the crowd in a frenzy.

  Dressed in a school-girl outfit that would give her conservative mother a coronary, Sarah was led to the back of the stage out of view.
-Report_Story #3